Pablousse/Excuisite-corpse-Arnaud-Durieux/README.md

 This is Bill.\
 Bill sees it's raining outside.
 Bill doesn't post it on Facebook, because he knows his friends also have eyes.\
 Bill is smart.Be like Bill

+Instead, Bill listens to the rain
+With some music in the background
+And a warm cup of coffee